sgravrock/jasmine.github.io/_faq/async/010-mixed-style.md

 completion in a consistent way.
 The order in which subscribers are called and the returned promise is settled might be unpredictable.
 Or worse, `DataLoader` might only use the returned promise to signal failure, leaving it pending in the success case.
-It's not possible to write a reliable spec for code that has that problem.
+It's difficult to write a reliable spec for code that has that problem.

 The fix is to change the code under test to always signal completion in a